-I, (Print Name) understand that Fulton

-County is not obligated to approve a propos

-any employee.
-The decision is at •

-head/supervisor/manager.
-This agreement

-emergency situation or crisis, are subject , ,

-modification or termination at any time ba •

-needs.
-Generally, business needs permittin o

-should give at least 4 days' notice in advanc e of ending or changing an arrangement.
+I, (Print Name) understand that Fulton County is not obligated to approve a proposal for a telecommuting work agreement for any employee.
+The decision is at the discretion of my department head/supervisor/manager.
+This agreement and work schedule are the result of an emergency situation or crisis, are subject to ongoing review and may be subject to modification or termination at any time based on performance concerns or business needs.
+Generally, business needs permitting, the supervisor/manager or the employee should give at least 4 days' notice in advance of ending or changing an arrangement.

-I hereby affirm by my signature that I Telecommuting Agreement, and understar provisions. , , ,
+I hereby affirm by my signature that I have read this Temporary Emergency Telecommuting Agreement, and understand, agree to, and will abide by all of its provisions.

-Employee Signature

-Employee Signature Date

-Supervisor Signature Date

-2 3.13

-Department Head (or designee) Signature Date